Quota Setting, Deconstructed.

 Quota setting can be described as one part numbers, one part experience, and one part intuition.
-So how do you concoct the most accurate quota setting methodology in an ever-changing market, industry, and sales organization?
+So how do you concoct the most accurate methodology of setting sales quotas in an ever-changing market, industry, and sales organization?
 Three major components are accurate top-down modeling, managing by exception, and padding quotas.

 Top-down modeling means that companies have a topline number that they want the sales organization to reach, and managers are given the flexibility to assign quotas for the sales team to attain, based on managers’ tribal knowledge.
 If a company made $4.5 billion last year, the finance department may take data on market conditions as well as the company’s growth trajectory to project a goal of $5 billion for this year.
 Sales managers are the ones responsible for developing a plan to meet that goal.